Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Effect of spatial coherence on entanglement

 \section{Effect of spatial coherence on entanglement}

-To understand carefully how the spatial coherence of the pump beam influences the spatial correlation, the experiment by W. Zhang \textit{et al.}~\cite{Zhang:19} can be taken into sight.
-In the experimental setup shown in figure~\ref{F13}, in the blue-shaded part of the setup, they employ an LED to serve as a spatially incoherent light source, whereas in the red-shaded part, they employ a coherent laser followed by a spatial light modulator (SLM) that manipulates the transverse phase profile of the light.
+This section examines how the spatial coherence of the pump beam influences the degree of position –momentum entanglement of the photon pairs.
+To understand how the coherence of the pump beam influences spatial correlations, the theoretical study by Jha and Boyd \cite{Jha2010Spatial} provides valuable insight, while the experimental investigation by Zhang \textit{et al.} \cite{Zhang:19} offers complementary verification.
+In the experimental setup shown in Figure~\ref{F13}, in the blue-shaded part of the setup, they employ an LED to serve as a spatially incoherent light source, whereas in the red-shaded part, they employ a coherent laser followed by a spatial light modulator (SLM) that manipulates the transverse phase profile of the light.
 A nonlinear crystal is used to generate SPDC, and finally, a PBS is used to guide the correlated photon pairs into individual arms.